kubevirt/kubevirtci/cluster-provision/images/README.md

 # KubeVirt organization images

-This folder containes different base images for the projects under KubeVirt organization.
+This folder contains different base images for the projects under KubeVirt organization.

 * `kubevirt-testing` - base image, that contains all needed RPM's packages for tests under the KubeVirt repository